emrgnt-cmplxty/fermi/docs/docs/sdk/rust/contract-structure/near-bindgen.md

 # near_bindgen

-The `#[near_bindgen]` macro is used on a `struct` and the function implementations to generate the necessary code to be a valid Axion contract and expose the intended functions to be able to be called externally.
+The `#[near_bindgen]` macro is used on a `struct` and the function implementations to generate the necessary code to be a valid Fermi contract and expose the intended functions to be able to be called externally.

 For example, on a simple counter contract, the macro will be applied as such: